Marilyn Smulders, Executive Director

 Andy Verboom, Communications Officer

 Andy joined our staff in September, 2019, to shepherd the WFNS through an extensive brand and website redesign process.
-He has an academic background in contemporary poetry, postcolonial and feminist literatures, and critical theory--and a practical background in writing and editing poetry, curating creative collaborations, and organizing literary events.
-Andy also works as a communications instructor (primarily in STEM fields) and a freelance editor.
+He has an academic background in contemporary poetry, postcolonial and feminist literatures, and critical theory and a practical background in literary editing & publishing, managing artistic collaborations, and organizing literary events.
+Andy also works as a communications instructor (primarily in STEM fields), a freelance editor, and a publisher.